The Oral History Recordings

 Click on a video link to hear the oral histories of the survivors of the Magdalene Laundries in the South-East.

 Elizabeth was born in the county home in Killarney in 1949.
 At two years old she was sent to the industrial school in Tralee where she was supposed to remain until she was 16.
 At 14 years old she was sent to the Peacock Lane Magdalene Laundry in Cork.
 Over the next 5 years Elizabeth was transferred to Sunday's Well Laundry in Cork and, finally, St. Mary's Magdalene Laundry in Waterford.

-Peggy spent 4 years at the Sisters of Mercy laundry in Summerhill, which was referred to as a "training centre" by the government.
+Peggy spent 4 years (approximately 1953-1957) at the House of Mercy Domestic Training School, Summerhill, Wexford where a Laundry operated in the Training Centre.
 Peggy estimates that she was 12 and a half when she was sent to the laundry.

 Marina was born in 1935.
 When she was 3 she was sent to the county home for a few years when her mother died.
 She lived with her grandmother until she was 16, followed by her aunt, who brought to the Magdalene Laundry in Wexford for 3 years until she was 19.
 Marina's story has also been featured in Whispering Hope, published by Orion Books in 2015.

 Martha spent years at the Industrial School in Waterford.
 At the age of 17, another teenage girl told nuns that Martha had been talking to her boyfriend.
 This accusation led her to being relocated to the Magdalene Laundry in Limerick.